Third Culture Faith: Discovering God in the Flux

 Have you ever felt like you don’t fully belong anywhere?

-Not to your parents’ culture, not to your new surroundings, and sometimes not even inside yourself.
+Not to your parents’ culture, not to your new surroundings, and sometimes not even to yourself.

-That’s the story of a Third Culture Kid—and it’s also the story of faith for many of us today.
+That’s the story of a Third Culture.
+And it’s also the story of faith for many of us today.

 Here’s how third culture faith gives you a home when nothing else does.